damiensedgwick/napp/README.md

 The `--ha=false` flag just turns off high availablilty to help keep things minimal.

-🎉 Providing that I have not forgot anything, that should be all you need to do to get your nano app deployed on Fly.io with some persisted storage. 🎉
+🎉 That should be all you need to do to get your nano app deployed on Fly.io with persisted storage. 🎉

 ## Contributing
 I'd love to have your help making Napp even better!
 Here's how to get involved: